barefootnetworks/sonic-swss/doc/Dtel/Dtel-SONiC.md

 * INT sessions referenced by INT watchlists
 * Report sessions referenced by DTel events

-DTel event object creation mandates that the required report-session object be already created.
+DTel event object creation mandates that the required report-session object is already created.
 Similarly, INT flow watchlist creation mandates that the required INT session object is already created.
-When DTel orchagent is restarted and all the ConfigDB events are played back, dependent events that are played out of order are inherently ordered by the orchagent.
+When DTel orchagent is restarted and all the ConfigDB events are played back, dependent events played out of order are inherently ordered by the orchagent.
 This is done by not processing the dependent event until all the pre-requisite events have been processed.

-Reference counting is used to control the deletion of report-session and INT session objects.
+Reference counting is used to control the deletion of report session and INT session objects.
 When the object is created, initial reference count of these objects are set to 1.
 Each time a new object reference is added, the count is incremented by 1.
 When a delete event is received, or when a reference is removed, the count is decremented by 1.
-The object will be deleted only if the count <= 1.
+The object will be deleted only if the count reaches zero.

 ![Control flow](cflow-3.jpg "Control flow")